 You’ve probably heard of gum disease.
 Since you were a kid, your parents and other authority figures have harped on the importance of brushing and flossing.
 It was probably a chore then, but now you understand the cost of cavities and other dental nightmares.
 Plus, you want your smile to look and feel as wonderful as possible.

 Aside from increasing the likelihood that you could lose teeth, gum disease can actually kill you.
 It increases your chances of heart disease, stroke, diabetes, and cancer.
-If you have any of the symptoms below, then you should schedule an appointment as soon as possible.
+If you have any of the symptoms below, then you should contact our Anchorage dentists.

 Healthy gums should look tight and flat in appearance, seemingly hugging your teeth.
 When gums become infected, they swell with additional fluid, including blood, so that the tissue can fight invading bacteria.
 This creates the “puffy” look.
 If left in this state for long, they will begin to separate from your teeth.